Code of Ethics

 - g. avoid any relationship with a contractor or supplier that could compromise the ability to transact business on a professional, impartial and competitive basis or influence decisions to be made by any Shell company; and

-Each COE Addressee shall report any breach thereof in writing to: (a) the chairman of the Audit Committee in the case of: (i) the Executive Directors of Royal Dutch Shell, (ii) the Chief Financial Officer, (iii) the Chief Internal Auditor and (iv) the Executive Vice President-Controller, and (b) the Executive Vice President Controller in the case of any other COE Addressee.
+Each COE Addressee shall report any breach thereof in writing to: (a) the chairman of the Audit Committee in the case of: (i) the Executive Directors of Shell, (ii) the Chief Financial Officer, (iii) the Chief Internal Auditor and (iv) the Executive Vice President-Controller, and (b) the Executive Vice President Controller in the case of any other COE Addressee.

 No person reporting in good faith a suspected breach of conflicts of interest should be concerned about retaliation by Shell companies.
 Any job holder or person involved in retaliation will be subject to the sanctions referred to below.

 Each COE Addressee is held accountable for the full compliance with this Code with respect to any issues within his control.
-Sanctions for a breach of this Code shall be determined by: (i) the Board of Directors of Royal Dutch Shell where it concerns the Executive Directors of Royal Dutch Shell or the Chief Financial Officer; and (ii) the Audit Committee where it concerns any other COE Addressee.
+Sanctions for a breach of this Code shall be determined by: (i) the Board of Directors of Shell where it concerns the Executive Directors of Shell or the Chief Financial Officer; and (ii) the Audit Committee where it concerns any other COE Addressee.
 Sanctions may include serious disciplinary action, removal from office and dismissal as well as other remedies, all to the extent permitted by law and as appropriate under the circumstances.

 Miscellaneous and waivers